Yale-Medicaid/TMSIS_analysis_examples/docs/best_practices/python_best_practices.md

 `Ctrl+d` (if working interactively), or use the `deactivate` command which will return your shell to normal.
 To get a snapshot of the packages used in the venv (say, to generate a `requirements.txt` file), you can run `pip freeze`.

+You can check out more info about the `venv` module and virtual environments on the [python language website](https://docs.python.org/3/tutorial/venv.html)